A Historical Look At Bitcoin Price: 2009-2020

 Media attention was held by huge Bitcoin-based fundraising efforts by companies including Coinbase and 21 Inc.

-These factors helped raise Bitcoin value from its early 2015 crash - where it dipped to $150 - towards the value it had reached as 2016 approached.
+These factors helped Bitcoin’s to raise in value.
+Bitcoin grew from its early 2015 crash - where it dipped to $150 - to around $360, the value it had reached as 2016 approached.

 2016: Increased Demand and Value

-During 2016, a landmark in Bitcoin price history occurred when Bitcoin and other digital currencies became recognised as currency proper in Japan.
+During 2016, a landmark in Bitcoin price history occurred when Bitcoin and other digital currencies became recognised as a currency in Japan.
 Consequently, the demand and thus the value of Bitcoin grew.

-Bitcoin’s value rose from just over $400 in early 2016 to almost $1,000 by the end of the year, as demand for, use of and confidence in digital currency grew.
+Bitcoin’s value rose from just over $400 in early 2016 to almost $1,000 by the end of the year, as demand for, use of and confidence in this unique digital currency grew.

-Indeed, in 2016 things looked very rosy and it looked like Bitcoin was just going to go up and up and up.
-Particularly after it reached the milestone of $750 in June.
+Indeed, in 2016, things looked very rosy; it looked like Bitcoin was just going to go up and up and up.
+The 2016 outlook for Bitcoin looked particularly bright after the coin had reached the milestone of $750 in June 2016.

-Perhaps the biggest reason for Bitcoin’s increase in price in 2016 was the block reward halving that took place on the 9th July.
+Perhaps the biggest reason for Bitcoin’s increase in price in 2016 was the block reward halving that took place on July 9, 2016.

 2017: A Most Glorious Year

-2017 will always be remembered as Bitcoins best year so far.
+2017 will always be remembered as one of Bitcoin’s best years.
 Starting off the year around $960 per coin, Bitcoin went on to break milestone after milestone after milestone.

-December 2017, in particular, will always be remembered as Bitcoin’s best month where it was literally a few dollars short of reaching $20,000 per coin.
+December 2017, in particular, will always be remembered as Bitcoin’s best month up till 2020 - or when Bitcoin was literally a few dollars short of reaching $20,000 per coin.

-Many have attempted to pinpoint why exactly Bitcoin’s price increase so exponentially, but there doesn’t seem to be a clear reason.
+Many have attempted to pinpoint why exactly Bitcoin’s price increased so exponentially, but there doesn’t seem to be a clear reason.
+Some believe that a crypto whale manipulated the market and caused a huge increase in BTC value.

-One thing is for sure after 2017; after that historic increase in price, everyone knew what Bitcoin was, and there was no escaping the fact that cryptocurrency was becoming something we would all have to eventually deal with.
+One thing is for sure: after 2017 Bitcoin joined the global financial market with no intentions to leave.
+After that historic increase in BTC price, everyone knew what Bitcoin was, and there was no escaping the fact that cryptocurrency was becoming something we would all have to eventually deal with.

 2018: The Hangover After the Party

 While 2017 was a banger of a year, 2018 proved largely to be a disappointment.
+It was actually like a whirlwind fall for Bitcoin.
 Bitcoin failed to live up to the expectations 2017 had put in place.

 Many felt that Bitcoin would continue on its journey upwards, but it did the exact opposite and ended 2018 at around $3,900.

-There were moments where it looked like Bitcoin might reverse its downwards trend and pick up again, even reaching $17,000 per coin on the 6th of January, but it didn’t last.
+There were moments when it looked like Bitcoin might have reversed its downwards trend and picked up again - even reaching $17,000 per coin on January 6, 2017 - but that didn’t last.

-But despite all the doom and gloom, something interesting did happen in 2018; Bitcoin started to range in price, something people didn’t think was really possible.
+But despite all the doom and gloom, something interesting did happen in 2018: Bitcoin started to range in price, something people didn’t think was possible anymore.

-Most notably, from September to November, Bitcoin ranged from $6,200 to $6,400.
-This is an important observation because it showed that Bitcoin could be a reliable store of wealth.
+Most notably, from September to November 2018, Bitcoin ranged from $6,200 to $6,400.
+This is an important observation: it showed that even back in 2018, Bitcoin might have been already a reliable store of wealth.
+Now some investors believe that Bitcoin will replace gold in the years to come.

-Further to this, it should be remembered that despite continuously depreciating in price, Bitcoin still held more value than its first few years.
+By November 2018, Bitcoin crashed down to $3,500.
+Further to this, it should be remembered that despite continuously depreciating in price, Bitcoin still held more value than it did during its first few years.

 2019: A Slow Return to Form (somewhat)

-But that all started to change by April when Bitcoin’s broke out of its rut and reached a new high of $5,000 and started to climb upwards in price.
+But that all started to change by April when Bitcoin broke out of its rut and reached a new high of $5,000.
+After that, Bitcoin started to climb upwards in price.

-By late June when Bitcoin reached a yearly high of roughly $13,600 per coin and then entered a new stage of volatility that lasted until August.
+By late June, Bitcoin reached a yearly high of roughly $13,600 per coin and then entered a new stage of volatility that lasted until August.

-However, after this peak, Bitcoin’s price started to range again, though it was definitely bumpier this time than earlier on in the year.
+However, after that peak, Bitcoin’s price started to range again, though it was definitely bumpier that time than earlier on in 2019.

-On top of that, this time Bitcoin was able to end the year on a high note of around $7,300 per coin, after spending a good amount of time around $10,000 per coin.
+On top of that, the number of bitcoin ATMs increased to over 5,000 over the globe.
+Bitcoin was able to end the year on a high note of around $7,300 per coin, after spending a good amount of time around $10,000 per coin.

 Are you Interested in Trading Bitcoin?